-The Umbers are hardy people, tempered by the rough northern climate.
-They control the harsh land along the Bay of Seals, south of the New Gift and extending west to the kingsroad - a place of wild hills and ancient forests of oak and pine.
+The Umbers control land along the Bay of Seals, south of the New Gift and extending west to the kingsroad.
 Their lands include the northern Last River and the Lonely Hills.
 The kingsroad runs along the western marches of Umber territory for a hundred leagues.
-Most of their land is east of the kingsroad, but the Umbers graze their sheep in the high meadows of the northern mountains In summer.
+Most of their land is east of the kingsroad, but the Umbers graze their sheep in the high meadows of the northern mountains in summer.

 A Game of Thrones

 After Lord Eddard Stark's arrest in King's Landing, House Umber answers Robb Stark's call to arms, with Umber men led by the Greatjon following him south, leaving his uncles Mors Crowfood and Hother Whoresbane in command at the Last Hearth.
 Despite an initial row at Winterfell, the Greatjon becomes one of Robb's strongest supporters and fiercest battle commanders.
 Lord Umber's eldest son, the Smalljon, rides as one of Robb's personal guard.

 When the Stark host quarters at Moat Cailin on their march south, the Last Hearth men garrison in the Children's Tower.
 During the battle in the Whispering Wood, the Greatjon has an independent command, and in the subsequent Battle of the Camps he rides in from the west with the Mallisters and sets fire to the Lannister siege towers.

 The Umber men in the south accompany King Robb on his campaign in the westerlands.
 The Greatjon captures several gold mines after the Battle of Oxcross, and the Smalljon leads men scaling the walls during the storming of the Crag.